waii-ai/waii-mcp-hands-on-lab/lab-docs/1_mcp_server.md

 You can do this yourself, create a new file called `my_waii_mcp_server.py` in the servers directory.
 There is already a file `servers/waii_mcp_server.py` which you can use directly.

+## Prerequisites
+WAII will need pandas to format data before sending back to claude.
+Please install in the uv environment.
+`uv pip install pandas`

 ## Step 1: Create the Chatbot Class

 First, let's create the Chatbot class that will handle WAII integration.